young80571/Characterizing-Changes-in-Fine-Tuning-of-Convolutional-Neural-Networks-for-EEG-Decoding/README.md

     *calculate the the correlation metrics of kernel-weight f 3 training scheme of all CNN model during the fine-tuning process
     *save the correlation metrics as image file(.png)
 ### Metrics_result_show.py
-    *show the correlation metrics of kernel-weight f 3 training scheme of all CNN model during the fine-tuning process
+    *show the correlation metrics of kernel-weight 3 training scheme of all CNN model during the fine-tuning process
 ## Instruction

 ### 1.Install